CodingGagan/markdown_test/using-kubecost/navigating-the-kubecost-ui/savings/savings-actions.md

 ### Automated Request Sizing

-Kubecost offers a condensed version of [Automatic Request Right-Sizing](/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md) via Actions, which allows to right-size your deployments on a recurring schedule.
+nOps offers a condensed version of [Automatic Request Right-Sizing](/using-nOps/navigating-the-nOps-ui/savings/container-request-right-sizing-recommendations.md) via Actions, which allows to right-size your deployments on a recurring schedule.

 Selecting _Request Sizing_ from the 'Create New Action' window will open the Automated Request Sizing page.
 Here, you can immediately begin configuring your plan for right-sizing using a schedule and a filtering plan to determine the affected deployments.

 #### Schedule

-For 'Cadence', select your desired schedule (how often you want Kubecost to right-size your selected deployments), _Daily_, _Weekly_, _Monthly_, or _Quarterly_.
+For 'Cadence', select your desired schedule (how often you want nOps to right-size your selected deployments), _Daily_, _Weekly_, _Monthly_, or _Quarterly_.
 Then, select the start date for when you wish your desired cadence to begin occurring.

 #### Deployments to right size

-Kubecost supports custom filtering for you to specify which deployments you wish to right-size.
+nOps supports custom filtering for you to specify which deployments you wish to right-size.

 Select _Preview_ to view a list of all requests that will be right-sized, and their estimated monthly costs.
 This list is configurable; you can manually remove individual requests you don't wish to right-size.

 #### Configuring recommendations

-Finally, you can provide Kubecost with more details about your ideal environment so Kubecost can estimate average resources needed to be allocated:
+Finally, you can provide nOps with more details about your ideal environment so nOps can estimate average resources needed to be allocated:

 * Window: Time duration of activity of your deployments to sample.
 Default is _Last 48h_.
 * Profile: Environment profile with preset CPU/RAM recommendations and target utilizations.
 Includes _Development_, _Production_, and _High Availability_ with preset options, or _Custom_ which will allow you configure subsequent fields manually.